-COVID-19 and appearing for court by phone or video
+Appearing for court by video

-Exhibits for hearings by phone or video
+Exhibits for hearings by video

 Amended CJO 20-006 allows filers to submit trial exhibits that can be converted to a PDF through File & Serve, if the proceeding is to be conducted by remote means.